CSCfi/csc-user-guide/docs/computing/connecting.md

 You will be prompted for your CSC password (not the passphrase in the previous phase).
-In subsequent logins to Puhti you should then provide the passphrase (typically, Linux systems have SSH agent which require user to provide passphrase only once per session).
+In subsequent logins to Puhti you should then provide the passphrase.
+It is possible to use an SSH agent (`ssh-agent` in Linux, `pageant` application in PuTTY for Windows) which requires user to provide the passphrase only once per session.

 In Windows, you need to manually copy-paste the public key to Puhti.
+Look for the public key file.
+It may be either in the folder where you created it, or in _.ssh\id_rsa.pub_ under HOME folder, or in _C:\Users\<Username>\.ssh_.
+Note, you may need to edit your Windows settings to see hidden folders i.e. those which start with ".".
-Open the public key file (by default in _.ssh\id_rsa.pub_ under HOME folder) and copy the content to the clipboard.
+Once located, open it with an editor and copy the content to the clipboard.
 Next, connect to Puhti and open the file _.ssh/authorized_keys_ with your favourite editor (e.g. `nano`).
 Paste the public key from the clipboard to the end of the file and save the file.

-If using `PuTTY`, the private key needs first to be converted to PuTTY's format using `PuTTYgen` program (_Load an existing private key file_, _Save private key_).
+If you are using `PuTTY`, the private key needs first to be converted to PuTTY's format using `PuTTYgen` program (_Load an existing private key file_, _Save private key_).
 Note that PuTTYgen can be used also for generating the key pair in first place instead of PowerShell and `ssh-keygen`.
-Now, when starting the connection with `PuTTY`, select private key file in **Connection > SSH > Auth**.
+Now, when starting the connection with `PuTTY`, select the private key file in **Connection > SSH > Auth**.
 By saving the session, the settings can be utilized automatically everytime you connect.